 PASADENA, (Feb.
-5, 2017) – Sophomore Connor Moffatt (Charleston, W.Va. / George Washington) recorded hits in both games and connected on Caltech's first home run of the season as the Beavers dropped both games of Sunday's doubleheader to La Sierra University.
-The Beavers won one of the four games they played against the Golden Eagles over the last two Sundays and Moffatt, who spent time in the two-hole and three-hole this past Sunday has opened the season on a four-game hitting streak.
+5, 2017) – Sophomore Connor Moffatt (Charleston, W.Va. / George Washington) recorded hits in both games and connected on Caltech baseball's first home run of the season as the Beavers dropped both games of Sunday's doubleheader to La Sierra University.
+The Beavers won one of the four games they played against the Golden Eagles over the last two Sundays and Moffatt, who spent time in the two-hole and three-hole this past Sunday, has opened the season on a four-game hitting streak.

 Game One: La Sierra 12, Caltech 1

 Sophomore Jonah Krop (Santa Monica, Calif. / Santa Monica) got the start for the Beavers in the first game but for the early innings lacked the control that made him so effective the prior week.
 He stranded two La Sierra baserunners in the first inning before surrendering three runs on three hits in the second inning and two runs on two hits in the third inning.
-By the fourth inning, Krop had settled in, making quick work of the Golden Eagles' lineup in spite of hitting Josh Jubile.
-Krop delivered some of his best stuff in the fifth inning, however, when he struck out two La Sierra pinch hitters swinging and stranded one runner in scoring position.
-His only two strikeouts of the day came in that inning.
+He settled in by the fourth inning, though, making quick work of the Golden Eagles' lineup in spite of hitting a batter.
+Krop delivered some of his best stuff in the fifth inning when he struck out two La Sierra pinch hitters swinging and stranded one runner in scoring position.

-The Beavers' offense had its best moment in the sixth inning when senior Garrett Levine (Columbus, Ohio / Columbus Academy) knocked in freshman lead-off man Cortland Perry (New York, N.Y. / The Dalton School) for Caltech's only run of the game.
-Levine and Perry, along with Moffatt and freshman center fielder Alex Corado (San Diego, Calif. / Scripps Ranch) to register hits in a tough game offensively for the Beavers.
+The Beavers' offense had its best moment in the sixth inning when junior Garrett Levine (Columbus, Ohio / Columbus Acad.) knocked in freshman lead-off man Cortland Perry (New York, N.Y. / The Dalton School) for Caltech's only run of the game.
+Levine and Perry, along with Moffatt and freshman center fielder Alex Corado (San Diego, Calif. / Scripps Ranch), combined to register the only hits in a tough game offensively for the Beavers.

 Game Two: La Sierra 6, Caltech 5

-La Sierra, however, tied the game in the fourth inning when senior pitcher Kai Kirk (San Jose, Calif. / St. Paul's (Wesleyan Univ.)) gave up two runs, one unearned between the third and fourth innings.
+La Sierra, however, tied the game in the fourth inning, with only one of the two runs charged to senior Kai Kirk (San Jose, Calif. / Wesleyan Univ.).
 Perhaps the game's most crucial moment came when Caltech came up to bat in the fourth.
 Senior Schaeffer Reed (Miami, Fla. / Westminster Christian) led off the inning with a single, but took too big of a lead on a Corado right-field fly ball and was thrown out when trying to return to first.
-Had he gotten back to the bag in time, the result of Moffatt's next at-bat might have sent this game to extra innings.
-With the bases empty, Moffatt crushed a home run over the left field fence to put the Beavers back on top.
-The solo shot was Moffatt's first home run of the season.
+With the bases empty, Moffatt crushed the first home run of his career over the left field fence to put the Beavers back on top.

 Head Coach Matthew Mark and the Beavers will return to the diamond when they host another doubleheader, this time against Providence Christian College on Saturday, Feb.
 11 at 11 a.m. and 2 p.m.